Dirbaio/lolserialize/doc/rpc_transport.md

 }
 ```

 The `method_index` in REQUEST frames corresponds to these indices.
-Unknown method indices result in a RESPONSE with status=1 (Unknown method).
+Unknown method indices result in an ERROR message with code=1.

 ## Connection Lifecycle